List of American open-wheel racing national champions

-As of 2025, 67 drivers from 11 different countries have won a national American open-wheel championship.
+As of 2026, 67 drivers from 11 different countries have won a national American open-wheel championship.
 (Note: In 1927, AAA Contest Board members Arthur Means and Val Haresnape retrospectively named Bert Dingley (1909), Ray Harroun (1910), Ralph Mulford (1911), Ralph DePalma (1912), Earl Cooper (1913), DePalma (1914), Cooper (1915), Cooper (1917), Mulford (1918), and Howdy Wilcox (1919) as AAA national champions.
 Means and Haresnape also attempted to retroactively add six events to the five-race 1920 season, and declared that Tommy Milton, instead of Gaston Chevrolet, was the 1920 AAA champion.
 In 1951, sportswriter Russ Caitlin deemed Harry Harkness (1902), Barney Oldfield (1903), George Heath (1904), Victor Hémery (1905), Joe Tracy (1906), Eddie Bald (1907), and Lewis Strang (1908) as AAA national champions.
 Disagreeing with Means and Haresnape, Catlin named George Robertson instead of Dingley to have been the 1909 champion.
 Catlin is not believed to have been aware of Oldfield's official 1905 AAA national championship.
 Accredited historians and statisticians do not consider the changes made by Means, Haresnape, and Catlin to be official.)
-The first national American open-wheel champion was Barney Oldfield in the 1905 AAA Championship Car season, and the current national title holder is Álex Palou in the 2025 IndyCar Series.
+The first national American open-wheel champion was Barney Oldfield in the 1905 AAA Championship Car season, and the current national title holder is Álex Palou in the 2026 IndyCar Series.
 A. J. Foyt holds the record for the most Drivers' Championships, having won the title on seven occasions.
-Scott Dixon is second with six titles, and Mario Andretti, Sébastien Bourdais, Dario Franchitti, and Álex Palou are joint third with four titles each.
-Bourdais also holds the record for the most consecutive Drivers' Championships with four CCWS championships won between the 2004 and 2007 seasons, which is also the record for the most overall CART/CCWS titles.
+Scott Dixon is second with six titles, and Álex Palou is third with five titles.
+Sébastien Bourdais and Álex Palou both jointly hold the record for the most consecutive Drivers' Championships with four championships won between 2004 and 2007 for Bourdais, and 2023 and 2026 for Palou.
+Sébastien Bourdais is also the record holder for the most overall CART/CCWS titles.
 Louis Meyer and Ted Horn hold the record for the most AAA titles, having won the sanctioning body's championship three times.
 Foyt was the most successful competitor of the USAC era with seven series titles.
 Dixon is the most successful driver in the IndyCar Series with six series championships.
-As of 2025, Nigel Mansell remains the only driver to simultaneously hold both the Formula 1 World Championship and CART/IndyCar Championship doing so in 1993.
+As of 2026, Nigel Mansell remains the only driver to simultaneously hold both the Formula 1 World Championship and CART/IndyCar Championship doing so in 1993.